Azure-Samples/azure-batch-samples/Python/Storage/README.rst

 Change Log
 ----------

+- 0.11.0: Azure Files support, please refer to the General Notes section for limitations. ``--blobep`` option has been renamed to ``--endpoint``.
 - 0.10.1: remove RC designation from encryption/decryption functionality.
   update all dependencies to latest versions. update against breaking changes from azure-storage 0.32.0. add flag for block/page level md5 computation